wp-plugins/duplicator/readme.txt

 http://www.youtube.com/watch?v=yZ7pHmR9JC8

 = Admins/Developers/Designers =
- This tool is great to move WordPress or backup Wordpress sites and for pulling a production site down onto your local machine for testing and validation.
-It also works good for developing locally and then pushing up to a production server for a first time site release or just demoing a site.
+ This tool is great to move or backup Wordpress sites and for pulling production sites down to your local machine for testing and validation.
+It also works good for developing locally and then pushing up to a production server for site releases/updates or just demoing a site.

 = Duplicator Pro =
-Take Duplicator to the next level with the [premium version](http://snapcreek.com/duplicator) of the plugin.
+Take Duplicator to the next level with the [premium version](http://snapcreek.com/duplicator?wpo-premium) of the plugin.
 With professional features like, scheduling, cloud storage to Dropbox, Google Drive, FTP and a long list of other enhancements.
-For a full breakdown of the features found in the professional version checkout the [comparison page](https://snapcreek.com/duplicator/comparison/) .
+For a full breakdown of the features found in the professional version checkout the [comparison page](https://snapcreek.com/duplicator/comparison?wpo-compare) .

 = Please Note =
 The underlying logic to backup WordPress, move WordPress and transfer WordPress are very complex.
 It's impossible to know how each system is setup; this is why your feedback is important to us.
 Thanks for helping us to make WordPress the best blogging platform in the world.